hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Remember gunslinger, the greatest mystery the Universe offers is not life but size.
 Size encompasses life, and the Tower encompasses size.

-"Would you risk destroying that world as well as this, and the other worlds said King has touched with his imagination, and drawn from?
-For it was not he that created them, you know.
-To peek in Gan’s novel does not make one Gan, although many creative people seem to think so.
-Would you risk it all?"

-"No writer is Gan - no painter, no sculptor, no maker of music.
-We are kas-ka Gan.
-The prophets of Gan."

 Bullshit, you are a charlatan, that's what you are.
 This can't be fiction.
 Look I'm real, my life is real, this tower is real!

 The Crimson King shrugs.

-First comes smiles, then lies.
-Last comes gunfire - thought Roland.

 Enough of this!
 I want to hear no more.
-I'll shoot you! - Roland said.
+First comes smiles, then lies.
+Last comes gunfire - said Roland.
+I'll shoot you! - added.

+The Crimson King nodded, accepting the deal.

 Tonight redemption and death are tied together.
 Death, gunslinger, yet not for you.